 Director Identification Number (DIN) Surrender

-MCA has prescribed eForm DIR-3 KYC which needs to be filed annually by every DIN holder and non-filing or delayed filing of which results in Penalty of Rs.
+MCA has introduced a new form for DIN Validation, i.e. DIR-3 KYC, which needs to be filed annually by every DIN holder and non-filing or delayed filing, resulting in a Penalty of Rs.
 5000.
-In view of this surrender of DIN become very important by those DIN holders who are not neither Director in any Company and nor Designated Partner in any LLP and also not intending to do so in near future.
-Further it is also important to Surrender Duplicate or additional DIN if any.
+In view of this surrender of DIN become very important by those DIN holders who are neither Director in any Company nor Designated Partner in any LLP and do not intend to do so shortly.
+Further, it is also essential to Surrender Duplicate or additional DIN, if any.

 If you are no longer using your DIN for any purpose and neither willing to do so, surrender it with our help.